Fintona: Ecclesville Centre

-Based within the grounds of the Ecclesville Demense, opened in 1995 the Ecclesville Centre is unique in the UK and Ireland in being a combined equestrian and community/leisure complex.
-The facility has proven popular not only among show jumpers and horse riders, but also for other sporting activities especially those based indoors.
-The equestrian end of the centre includes stables, an indoor arena with judges box and seated stand, and an outdoor facility that includes an outdoor floodlight arena, open parkland and the forest of the Ecclesville Demense.
+Based within the grounds of the Ecclesville Demesne and opened in 1995, the Ecclesville Centre is a combined equestrian and community/leisure complex.
+The facility is used not only for show jumping and horse riding, but also for other sporting activities – including those based indoors.
+The equestrian end of the centre includes stables, an indoor arena with judges box and seated stand, and an outdoor facility that includes an outdoor floodlight arena, open parkland and the forest of the Ecclesville Demesne.
 The leisure part of the centre includes a minor hall, a sports hall, changing rooms and a fitness suite with outdoor all-weather tennis courts also available.
-The centre is a popular venue for local and regional sports competitions including bowls, badminton and indoor football.
-At a community level the centre is the home of Fintona Cross-Community Youth Club and also a local Sure Start centre.
-The centre is also capable of holding children's parties with catering facilities & an inflatable bouncy castle.
+The centre is used as a venue for local and regional sports competitions including badminton and indoor football.
+At a community level, the centre is the home of Fintona Cross-Community Youth Club and also a local Sure Start centre.

-The centre has also been the venue for several special events and exhibitions since the early 2000s which have proven popular locally and beyond including farm machinery, sport & modified cars, transport, home & garden, and music concerts.
-The Northern Ireland National Charolais Show has in recent years been an annual fixture at the centre as has the Omagh and District Canine Club Dog Show.
+The centre has also been the venue for several special events and exhibitions.
+These have included exhibitions of farm machinery, sport and modified cars and music concerts.
+The annual Northern Ireland National Charolais Show has also been held at the centre as has the Omagh and District Canine Club Dog Show.

 Parks

-The main public park in Fintona is at the Ecclesville Demesne, known as Ecclesville Park.
-The park itself has a play-area for children and all-weather football & basketball area used alongside the Ecclesville Centre, alongside walking routes, pond and forest.
-In 2014 additional work was done which extended the play-area and also added an outdoor gym.
+The main public park in Fintona, at Ecclesville Demesne, is known as Ecclesville Park.
+The park has a play-area for children and all-weather football and basketball area used alongside the Ecclesville Centre, several walking routes, a pond and forest.
+In 2014, additional work was undertaken to extended the play-area and to add an outdoor gym.

-There are also children's play-areas at Mill Street, Ashfield Gardens and Denamona Court.
+There is also a children's play-area at Ashfield Gardens.
+Previous play-areas in Mill Street and Denamona Court were converted to "Green Spaces" in 2023.